 - Southwesterly 15 to 20 knots decreasing to 10 to 15 knots mid afternoon and 5 to 10 knots in the evening.

-- 2 to 3 metres, decreasing below 2 metres around midday, then decreasing below 1 metre by early evening.
+- 1 to 2 metres, decreasing below 1 metre by early evening.

 - Below 1 metre.

-- Southwesterly 2 to 3 metres, decreasing to 2 metres during the evening.
+- Southwesterly 4 to 5 metres decreasing to 3 to 4 metres in the afternoon.